kobihanoch/Strong-Together-App/README.md

 - **Stronger Security**: Sensitive operations are isolated on the backend, minimizing attack vectors.
 - **Future-Proof**: Adding more advanced features becomes easier without compromising security.

+> With the combination of RLS, Edge Functions, and RPC Functions, **Strong-Together** ensures a robust and secure backend that scales with your needs.

-> As the project scales, more edge functions will be added to support new features and improve existing workflows.
+> As the project evolves, more edge functions will be added to support new features and improve existing workflows.

 ---